Polomolok: Climate

-Polomolok is politically subdivided into 23 barangays.
-Barangay Poblacion is also known as Polomolok itself.
-There are 4 urban barangays and 19 rural barangays.

 Demographics

-Polomolok has a population of 172,605 people as per census data of 2020, thus making it the most populated municipality (next to Koronadal City) in the province.
+Polomolok has a population of 176,671 people as per census data of 2024, thus making it the most populated town (next to Koronadal City) in the province.

 Based on its latest population, it is the most populous municipality in Mindanao, the largest municipality in the Soccsksargen Region and 12th most populous municipality in the Philippines.
 Cebuano is widely spoken and is the native language of majority of the municipality's inhabitants.
+Tagalog is also widely spoken and understood in the municipality.
+There is also a minority Kapampangan-speakers who are also residents in the municipality.
+Hiligaynon, Ilocano, Maguindanaon, Maranao, T'boli, Blaan, Teduray and Pangasinan are also spoken to varying degrees by respective ethnolinguistic communities within the municipality.

 Economy

 The Municipality of Polomolok prides its successful implementation of its Revenue Generation Program as an exemplary practice.
 The purpose of the program is to increase local revenues from collection of real property taxes and other fees and charges; update Municipal Tax Ordinance; Conduct Business Tax Mapping; and system automation.
 Rank 2nd on the rich municipalities and cities in Mindanao with less percentage of poverty incidence.